adeen-atif/MPI-Cluster/README.md

-## Potential Error
+## Potential Errors
-If you get an error along the lines 'can not find the mpi.h file' while compiling or executing your mpi program.
+### If you get an error along the lines 'can not find the mpi.h file' while compiling or executing your mpi program.
 Try running these commands:
 ```
 sudo apt-get remove libopenmpi-dev openmpi-bin
 ```